dslee1371/harbor/harbor-install.md

 EOF
 ```

-# Use the v3.ext file to generate a certificate for your habor
+# Use the v3.ext file to generate a certificate for your harbor
 ```
 openssl x509 -req -sha512 -days 3650 \
     -extfile v3.ext \